super-linter/super-linter/README.md

 The following linters and formatters ignore the `VALIDATE_ALL_CODEBASE` variable, and always check the entire workspace:

-- Biome, because it supports its own mechanim to check changed files only.
+- Biome, because it supports its own mechanism to check changed files only.
 For more information, about configuring Biome to only check changed files, see [Biome VCS integration doc](https://biomejs.dev/guides/integrate-in-vcs/#process-only-changed-files).
 - Trivy, because while some Trivy scanners can work on changed files only,